-The registration procedure After receiving the fees within three months after filing the application, the DPMA examines whether the application meets the formal requirements and whether there are any absolute grounds for refusal of registration of the trade mark.
+After receiving the fees, which must be paid within three months after filing the application, the DPMA examines whether the application meets the formal requirements and whether there are absolute grounds for refusal of registration of the trade mark.
 If the fees are not paid in due time, the application is deemed withdrawn.
-Important: Payment must be received within three months of filing the application at the latest!
-Overview of fees for application with registration Application fee (including class fee for up to three classes) 300 euros Application fee for online filing (including class fee for up to three classes) 290 euros Application fee for collective mark or certification mark (Sections 97 and 106a Trade Mark Act) 900 euros Class fee upon filing the application (for each additional class from the fourth class) 100 euros Class fee upon filing application for collective mark or certification mark (for each additional class from the fourth class) 150 euros Accelerated examination of the application 200 euros If all requirements are met, the trade mark is registered and you receive a certificate of registration and the corresponding extract from the Register.
-The registration of the trade mark is published in the official electronic Trade Mark Journal (Markenblatt) www.dpma.de/english/trade\ marks/examination\registration\ and\renewal At special request and subject to payment of an additional fee, processing of the application is accelerated.
+Overview of fees for application with registration Application fee (including class fee for up to three classes) 300 euros Application fee for online filing (including class fee for up to three classes) 290 euros Class fee upon filing the application (for each additional class from the fourth class)100 eurosAccelerated examination of the application200 euros www.dpma.de/english/trade marks/examination_registration and_renewal If all the requirements are met, the trade mark is registered.
+You receive a certificate of registration and the corresponding extract from the Register.
+The registration of the trade mark is published in the official electronic Trade Mark Journal (Markenblatt).
+At special request and subject to payment of an additional fee, we can speed up processing of the application.
 Trade mark without registration?